prataprc/pitch-rustlang/PITCHME.md

 - **Machine dependant integer types** with same number of bits as platform’s pointer type, used for indexing and pointer offset @color[blue](usize, isize).
 - **Textual types** @color[blue](char, str).
 Char is [unicode scalar value](http://www.unicode.org/glossary/#unicode_scalar_value) and @color[blue]([char]) is effectively an UCS4/UTF-32 array.
 Str is dynamically sized type that represents [utf8](https://en.wikipedia.org/wiki/UTF-8) encode string.
 - **Never type !**, expressions of type ! can be coerced into any other type.
+- **Unit type ()**, a tuple type with no element, equivalent of None.
+  - Zero sized.
+  - Alignment is 1.
+  - All statements, when treated as expression, return a value of unit-type.
 @ulend

 ---